crow50/packets-of-pain/README.md

-# Server Survival 🖥️🔥
+# Packets of Pain 🖥️🔥

 ![Gameplay Demo](assets/gameplay.gif)

-**Server Survival** is an interactive 3D simulation game where you play as a **Cloud Architect**.
+**Packets of Pain** is an interactive 3D simulation game where you play as a **Cloud Architect**.
 Your mission is to build and scale a resilient cloud infrastructure to handle increasing traffic loads while fighting off DDoS attacks and managing your budget.

 ## 🎮 How to Play